Skip to main content

 Green and Brownfield sites for industrial development

 A range of sites are coming forward, with public, private and combined ownerships.
-We are seeking investment partners who share our vision of a Circular Economy Zone and who understand the need to develop these sites in a way that meets the physical challenges whilst maximising outcomes.
+We are seeking investment partners who share our vision for attracting high value industrial activities linked to an expanding renewable energy and circular economy infrastructure, and who understand the need to develop these sites in a way that meets the physical challenges whilst maximising locally and socially beneficial outcomes.

 timeline

-New junction to M49 Full fibre broadband Skills Academy open
+New junction to M49 at Central Park, Severnside, open

 2030